U8NWXD/oppia-wiki/Custom-ESLint-checks.md

 ## Introduction

 We use [ESLint](https://eslint.org) to lint our JavaScript and TypeScript files.
 While ESLint comes with a ton of built-in rules that we can use, we sometimes need to write our own.
 This guide will cover how to write these custom ESLint rules and how to test them.

+### Limits of linters

+Before we get too far into custom lint rules, let's make sure we understand what linters like ESLint are actually capable of doing.

+Consider two types things you might want to prohibit with a lint rule:

+* A property of the code's text.
+For example, you might want to ensure that all lines are at most 80 characters long.
+* A property of the code's behavior.
+For example, you might want to ensure that the code, when executed, does not print a particular string.

+Linters operate on the code as text, so you can write a lint rule that bans a textual property with perfect accuracy.
+However, any lint rule that tries to prohibit a behavior must be imperfect.
+To see this intuitively, consider the problem we'll approach below: writing a linter to prohibit programs that print `Hello, world!`.
+If our linter searched for the string `Hello, world!`, it would miss a program that printed `'Hello, ' + 'world!'`.

+If you are interested in computability theory, the technical description for this problem is that predicting a program's behavior is an undecidable problem.
+Look up the halting problem if you want to learn more.

+**If you want to prevent code that behaves a certain way, any linter you write must miss some code that performs the undesired behavior, raise an error on benign code, or both.**

 ## Write rules